UO-OACISS/apex/doc/webdocs/docs/install.md

 * **TAU** *or* **PAPI** - if you want post-mortem performance analysis ([See the TAU use case](usecases.md#with-tau) for an example) or your policies will require hardware counters ([See the PAPI use case](usecases.md#with-papi) for an example)
 * **JEMalloc/TCMalloc** - if your application is not already using a heap manager - see Note 2, below

-**Note 2:** *TCMalloc or JEMalloc will speed up memory allocations *significantly* in APEX.
-HOWEVER, If your application already uses TCMalloc or JEMalloc, **DO NOT** configure APEX with TCMalloc or JEMalloc.
+**Note 2:** *TCMalloc or JEMalloc will speed up memory allocations *significantly* in APEX (and in your application).
+HOWEVER, If your application already uses TCMalloc, JEMalloc or TBBMalloc, **DO NOT** configure APEX with TCMalloc or JEMalloc.
 They will be included at application link time, and may conflict with the version detected by and linked into APEX.*

 There are several utility libraries that provide additional functionality in APEX.
 Not all libraries are required, but some are recommended.
 For the following options, the default values are in *italics*.